Athletics Hall of Fame Nomination

-Nominations are made in one or more of the following categories: Athlete, Coach, Team, or an Extraordinary Sports Achievement, and are in recognition of superior athletic or sports-related accomplishment(s) by a Canterbury alumnus/alumna in his or her service to a sport.
+Nominations are made in one or more of the following categories: Athlete, Coach, Team, or an Extraordinary Sports Achievement, and are in recognition of superior athletic or sports-related accomplishment(s) by a Canterbury alumnus/alumna in his or her service to a sport during his/her Canterbury career.
 In general, athletes must wait 10 years after graduation for Hall of Fame eligibility, coaches may be nominated after retirement, and teams must wait 15 years.

 Any person affiliated with Canterbury School may submit a nomination for the Athletics Hall of Fame: this group includes alumni; past and present parents; current, past, and retired coaches; and current, former, retired, and emeriti faculty.
 Individuals may submit more than one nomination, and there is no limit on the number of nominations a single nominee may receive.